MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 ## Policy settings for deployment

 >[!Important]
->In late July, 2023, a new policy setting will rollout: **New Teams as default**.
+>In late July, 2023, a new policy setting will rollout.
+>
+> **New Teams as default**.
 Use this value to make new Teams as the default version.
 Users can switch back to classic Teams using the toggle.

 Options include: